martinaoliver/PhD_handover/hpc_access/hcp_tutorial.md

 ```

-The job.pbs file sends job.py to run in the cluster cores.
+The parallelised_job.pbs file sends parallelised_job.py to run in the cluster cores.
 The terminal output and the errors of job x are stored in
-<em>job.pbs.ox</em> and <em>job.pbs.ex</em>.
+<em>parallelised_job.pbs.ox</em> and <em>parallelised_job.pbs.ex</em>.
 They can be visualized with nano or vim in the terminal.

 ## Virtual environments